ZanzyTHEbar/Almanac/README.md

 ## Setup ✔️

-In order to properly run this server, you will need to have a Microsoft account.
+In order to properly run this server, you will need to have a NodeJS install and a Microsoft account.
 If you do not have one, you can [sign up for one](https://login.microsoftonline.com/).
 You will need to be an admin of the account, and have access to the Microsoft Graph API.
 You can find this on the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph/docs/concepts/overview).

 The following steps will guide you through the setup of this project.

+To install NodeJS for the Raspberrypi Zero W please follow the steps below, each Pi will have slightly different steps.
+I have used a Zero WH in this build, so those are the steps listed.

+Firstly, copy this command and run as sudo:

+        curl -o node-v11.9.0-linux-armv6l.tar.gz https://nodejs.org/dist/v11.9.0/node-v11.9.0-linux-armv6l.tar.gz

+Wait until that is complete, then run this command:

+        tar -xzf node-v11.9.0-linux-armv6l.tar.gz

+Finally we copy these files to the correct directory:

+        sudo cp -r node-v11.9.0-linux-armv6l/* /usr/local/

+Now we can remove the extra files:

+        sudo rm -rf node-v11.9.0-linux-armv6l.tar.gz node-v11.9.0-linux-armv6l

+You can test the installation with:

+        node -v
+        npm -v

+There you go 😁 NPM and NodeJS are successfully installed.
+Onto the next.

 Go to the Azure Admin Portal and create a new app.
 This will be the app you will use to access the Microsoft Graph API.